What’s with the name?

 Yes.
-Starting with v3.20, SD-Remote for Android allows either a USB or Bluetooth LE connection.
-SD-Remote for iPad functions solely over Bluetooth LE.
+Starting with v3.20, SD-Remote for Android tablets allows either a USB or Bluetooth LE connection.
+SD-Remote for Android phones, iPad, and iPhone function solely over Bluetooth LE.

-Why does SD-Remote for iPad only connect via Bluetooth LE when Android SD-Remote connects via Bluetooth LE or USB?
+Why does SD-Remote for iPad and iPhone only connect via Bluetooth LE when Android SD-Remote connects via Bluetooth LE or USB?

 Android tablets allow serial communication over USB without any special authentication hardware.
 If having a hard-wired connection to SD-Remote is important to you, consider using an Android tablet with your 8-Series Mixer-Recorder.

 Can I use a USB Keyboard, SD-Remote, and a Control Surface at the same time?

 USB hubs are supported on the USB-A connector.
 This means that you can connect to a hub with multiple supported USB devices and use them simultaneously.
 This allows you to run SD-Remote, a USB Keyboard, a supported USB Controller, USB lights, etc… We have not tested USB Hamster wheels, USB exercising dogs, USB warming gloves, or any other such devices.